pllittle/CSeQTLworkflow/README.md

 	Inputs
-	* `DATA`: R data.frame containing headers 'Chr', 'POS', and columns leading with 'EE_' such as `'EE_Astrocyte'`, `'EE_Excitatory'` corresponding to eQTL binary indicators 0 or 1
+	* `DATA`: R data.frame containing headers 'Chr', 'POS', and columns leading with 'EE_' such as `'EE_Astrocyte'`, `'EE_Excitatory'` corresponding to eQTL binary indicators 0 or 1.
+Rows correspond to gene/SNP pairings
 	* `which_gwas`: Either `'gwas_catalog'` or some specific grouped phenotype
 	* `nBLOCKS`: Specify the block size for jackknife estimation and inference